Ruchox/FoodMaps/README.txt

 Organization

 The code is in 2 halves, the backend java code and the frontend kotlin code.
+Before accessing any part of the code, make sure project is in android view.
 To access the frontend code, follow the folder path app -> java -> com.example.foodmaps.data -> activity, once here all the activity files can be seen, each one of these represents a page of the app and can be viewed in the AVD.
 For the backend java code follow the folder path app -> java -> database_Console.
 Here there are three files, Connect (The Main), restaurants (custom object), and User (another custom object).
+To run the Java files, right-click on Connect.java in Android Studio and select Run 'Connect.main()' With Coverage

 Finally there is a file called DatabaseExport that can create the database at any time, just copy the contents into a system that accepts mySQL queries